 A great product for re-moisturizing your hair is coconut oil!
 The molecules penetrate your hair shaft and repair from within.
 I always apply a small amount of coconut oil after processing or washing my hair to keep it shiny and healthy.
 I've had a few readers who are allergic to coconut oil.
 In that case, argan oil and vitamin E oil are great substitutes!
 Make sure to just use a small amount and massage it into the ends and dry areas of your hair.
 That way you don't end up with a greasy mess.

-You may also want to avoid hair products for a few days while it bounces back to its old self.
+You may also want to avoid hair products for a few days while your hair bounces back to its old self.
 Heat can further damage your hair, so it's a good idea to give it a rest after processing so you don't fry it off.

 Now that you're enjoying the no-root life, check out some of my other articles for your next hair journey!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.